phpbb/documentation/development/language/guidelines.rst

 11) The contribution screenshot in the Customisations Database should only be the flag of the country where the primary spoken language is that of the language pack.
 For example, the flag of France for the French language.

-12) Revision name in the Customisations Database should be left blank, contain the phpBB package version, and/or package release name (e.g. "**3.0.12 / Richard 'D¡cky' Foote**" for 3.0.12).
+12) Revision name in the Customisations Database should be left blank, contain the phpBB package version, and/or package release name (e.g. "**3.2.2 / Bertie’s New Year Resolution**" for 3.2.2).

 13) The Demo URL in the Customisations Database must be empty, unless you want to put a link to an international community (`officially`_ listed or not) related to the language of the contribution.
-For example, http://www.phpbbarabia.com/ as Demo URL concerning the `Arabic language`_ is allowed.
+For example, https://www.phpbb.nl/ as Demo URL concerning the `Dutch language`_ is allowed.

 .. _Customisations Database: https://www.phpbb.com/go/customise/language-packs/3.2
 .. _Language Packs Database: https://www.phpbb.com/languages/